jlord/sheetsee-cache/docs.md

 ## The Short & Sweet

-1. Link to Sheetsee.js, jquery.js, mapbox.js, icanhas.js and d3.js in your HTML header.
+1. Link to Sheetsee.js and dependencies your HTML header.
-2. Create place holder divs in your HTML for any chart, map or table you want to have.
+2. Create place holder `<divs>` in your HTML for any chart, map or table you want to have.
 3. Create templates for tables in `<script>` tags.
 4. Create a script tag that waits for the document to be read and then executes any of the map, chart or tables you've specified in it.
 5. Set it and forget.
-Now all you need to do is edit the spreadsheet and users will get the latest information everytime they visit.
+Now all you need to do is edit the spreadsheet and visitors will get the latest information everytime they load the page.

 ## Getting Started